-Alumna Eboni Usoro-Brown (née Beckford-Chambers) (LLB 2009, MSc 2011), Solicitor, Team Bath netball captain and England National Netball Team member talks to us of her time at Bristol and the career that’s led to this award.
+Alumna Eboni Usoro-Brown (née Beckford-Chambers) (LLB 2009, MSc 2011), Solicitor, Team Bath netball captain and play for England talks to us about her time at Bristol and the career that’s led to this award.

 I’m really honoured to receive this award, especially given the calibre of the other recipients.
 I feel very privileged to even have been nominated.